 - Wildfire defense coverage: May protect your property from a nearby active wildfire.
 Available in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming.

 - Water backup/sump pump overflow coverage: Coverage up to $10,000 is included.
-In some states, you can increase the coverage for an additional cost.

 - Special loss settlement for fire or windstorm: Applies to homes completely destroyed solely by a fire or windstorm.

 Coverage varies from state to state, and your eligibility for USAA products may be subject to certain underwriting qualifications.

 USAA includes several common endorsements in its standard policies, depending on your location (see above).
 However, it also offers a few additional endorsements, depending on your location:

 - Earthquake insurance: Offered in most states except California, Oregon, and Washington, where USAA offers separate earthquake policies.